rhoai-mlops/lab-instructions/docs/10-the-backstage/1-tooling-installation.md

 helm upgrade --install ai500-base . --namespace ai500 --create-namespace
 ```

-When the above is successfull (which might take time up to 15 mins), you can run the following for the second part of the installation:
+When the above is successful (which might take up to 15 mins), you can run the following for the second part of the installation:

 ```bash
 cd ../toolings